 This Fugue, from Bach's 48 Preludes and Fugues (known as The Well Tempered Clavier), is in 4 parts.
 Generally speaking the top 2 parts are notated for the right hand and the bottom two by the left hand, but there are places in the score where it is much easier to play the middle parts with the other hand.
 This fugue should be played slowly and smoothly with appropriate slurring to separate the repeated quavers.
-Bach's Preludes and Fugues come in matched pairs in the same key, and are usually (though not always) played as a pair in the order Prelude first and then Fugure.
-Here is the corresponding Prelude for this Fugue.
-The complete collection of Bach's 48 Preludes and Fugues are available as follows: Book 1 and Book 2 from Sheet Music Plus.
+The corresponding Prelude no.14 from book 1 is also available on mfiles, with both in the key of F-sharp minor and the pair together catalogued as BWV 859.

 Although there are some easier preludes and fugues in the set, much of Bach's Well-Tempered Clavier is quite challenging to play.
 However the complete set has for a long time been considered a must for any serious student of piano.
 Some other preludes and fugues from the set are available on mfiles if you check the Bach page or Classical Sheet Music page.
 If you have aspirations to be a good classical pianist then we recommend getting the complete Well-Tempered Clavier which comes in two books.
 Here are links on "sheet music plus" to Book 1 and Book 2 of the Well-Tempered Clavier.